lenastempfle/lenastempfle/content/publication/CLINICAL_FM/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - "Hákon Valur Dansson"
+  - "Sana Tonekaboni"
   - admin
-  - Hildur Egilsdóttir
-  - Erik Portelius
+  - Adibvafa Fallahpour
-  - Kaj Blennow
+  - Walter Gerych
-  - Henrik Zetterberg
+  - Marzyeh Ghassemi
-  - Fredrik D Johansson
-  - Alzheimer’s Disease Neuroimaging Initiative (ADNI)

 # Author notes (optional)
 #author_notes: